IMC Serangoon Garden now open for bookings

 They should not be worn by people with heart or lung problems as they require a lot of effort to breathe through (if properly fitted) and will put too much strain on the heart and lungs.
 It is better to adhere to the activity chart for the various PSI levels instead.

-Dr Lim Hui Ling is the Senior doctor based at IMC Jelita.
-Please call 6465 4440 or click here to make an appointment.
+Dr Lim Hui Ling based at IMC Holland Village.
+Please call 6733 4440 or click here to make an appointment.

 Insurance companies we work with